Critical-Social-Epi/NHIS_class_mortality/analysis_12_1_22.md

 ### Excluding NHIS sampling weights from analyses

 Similar to primary analyses, but somewhat attenuated.
+Period-stratified survival curves more similar to primary analyses.

+#### Overall

-#### Distribution of IPW
+##### Distribution of IPW

 ```r